iWaraxe/CriticalThinking/lectures/en/lecture-04-error-alert.md

 ### [seq:020] When AI Goes Hilariously Wrong

 ###### SCRIPT
 Let's start with the fun stuff – AI fails that make us laugh!
 Like when AI told someone to put glue on pizza to keep cheese from sliding off, or when it suggested using gasoline to cook spaghetti faster.
-These errors are funny because they're so obviously wrong.
-But they show us something important: AI doesn't understand common sense!
+But here's a newer problem: Sometimes you think you're talking to one AI, but you're actually talking to a completely different one!
+Tools like Ollama have been caught calling a model "DeepSeek R1" when it's actually running a totally different model called "Qwen distill 8B."
+It's like ordering a pizza and getting tacos – confusing and potentially frustrating!

 ###### VISUAL
 - Gallery of funny AI fails with reactions
 - Screenshot examples of absurd suggestions
+- NEW: Model name confusion examples (Ollama interface showing misleading names)
 - "Common Sense: 0, Confidence: 100" meter
-- Laugh track visualization
+- Bait-and-switch visualization

 ###### NOTES
 - These examples are real and documented
 - Humor helps students remember the lesson
 - Bridge from funny to "why this matters"
+- NEW: Model naming crisis in 2025 with Ollama breaking open-source standards
+- Users getting different AI than expected affects benchmarks and trust

 ###### ACTIVITY
-"AI Fail Collection":
+"AI Fail Collection Enhanced":
 1. Students share funny AI errors they've seen
+2. NEW: Check what model they're actually using vs what the interface claims
-2. Vote on "Most Ridiculous Fail"
+3. Vote on "Most Ridiculous Fail" and "Most Confusing Model Name"
-3. Analyze why AI made each mistake
+4. Analyze why AI made each mistake
-4. Create class "Hall of Fame" display
+5. Create class "Hall of Fame" display

 ---